Richie97/WorstListEver/README.md

 # Getting started

 You just have to clone this repo to get started.
 The project is built with gradle and should import cleanly into Android Studio.
-When you are finished, get your project back to us.
-TODO how?
+When you are finished, email a compiled .apk to bamg@willowtreeapps.com along with an archive of your source code.

 # Testing